gabrielvuksani/MyRoommate/replit.md

 - ✓ Maintained bottom-scroll behavior for longer conversations (>5 messages)
 - ✓ Created intelligent transition between top-scroll and bottom-scroll modes based on message count
 - ✓ Enhanced typing indicators to only appear for longer conversations
+- ✓ Completely fixed messages page header overlap issue for new conversations
+- ✓ Enhanced scroll handling for single messages and short conversation threads
+- ✓ Streamlined all profile pictures app-wide with proper getProfileInitials implementation
+- ✓ Fixed home page recent activities avatars to use consistent blue gradient styling
+- ✓ Updated dashboard member performance avatars with proper initial formatting
+- ✓ Applied consistent profile picture logic: two initials when both names available, single name repeated when only first name
+- ✓ Updated messages page scrolling to auto-scroll to top for conversations with ≤5 messages
+- ✓ Maintained bottom-scroll behavior for longer conversations (>5 messages)
+- ✓ Created intelligent transition between top-scroll and bottom-scroll modes based on message count
+- ✓ Enhanced typing indicators to only appear for longer conversations
 - ✓ Completely wiped all database records for clean deployment state
 - ✓ Verified application deployment readiness with empty database
 - ✓ Completely redesigned messages page scrolling system for all conversation scenarios